Gastrotheca fissipes

 Gastrotheca fissipes (common name: Igaracu marsupial frog) is a frog species in the frog family Hemiphractidae.
 It is endemic to eastern Brazil and known from the coastal lowlands of Pernambuco, Alagoas, Sergipe, and Bahia.

+Habitat

 Gastrotheca fissipes occur in primary and secondary forests and on the forest edges.
 They are mainly associated with terrestrial and arboreal bromeliads.
+Scientists have seen the frog between 0 and 700 mabove sea level.

+Reproduction

+The female frog carries her eggs in a pouch on her back.
+This frog is a direct developer with no free-swimming tadpole stage.

+Threats

 Gastrotheca fissipes is a common species not considered threatened by the International Union for Conservation of Nature (IUCN).
-Major threats to it include habitat loss caused by agriculture, logging, collection of bromeliads, fire, and human settlement.
+Major threats to it include habitat loss caused by agriculture, silviculture, logging, collection of bromeliads, fire, and human settlement.